eugenia1984/english/b1-english-for-developers/15-learn-how-to-manage-a-conversation.md

 - **To leave off** refers to the point where something stopped.
 For example: `Where did we leave off in the book?` -> This asks about the last part read before stopping.

+### Does that work for you?

+**Does that work for you?** is used to ask if something is acceptable or convenient for someone.
+For example: `We can meet at 2 PM.
+Does that work for you?` -> This asks if 2 PM is a good time for the other person.

 ---